willhowes/makers_portfolio_and_notes/week_6.md

 * Achieved by:
  * Worked with databases throughout the week for the MakersBnB challenge.
 See notes below.

-## Daily Goals

-### Friday

-### Thursday

-### Wednesday

-### Tuesday

-1. Remember to do git fetches from master branch when making lots of commits on a separate branch.

-2. Reflect with Alice and my peer group how I am progressing and if I am recording my progress effectively.

-3. Have a look at Rake for setting up the databases automatically.

-### Monday
-1. Understand week's goals

 ## Takeaways & Notes

 ### Databases